Work Visas UK

-Also, the licenced sponsors of the students are exempt from paying the Immigration Skills Charge (ISC) when assigning a Certificate of Sponsorship (CoS) to someone switching from a student visa to a skilled worker visa from inside the UK.
+Also, employers/sponsors sponsoring someone on a student visa are exempt from paying the Immigration Skills Charge (ISC) when assigning a Certificate of Sponsorship (CoS) to someone switching from a student visa to a skilled worker visa from inside the UK.

-Our specialist team of skilled worker visa solicitors can provide one-off free immigration advice online in relation to your application for switching from a student visa to a skilled worker visa from inside the UK.
-Ask a question to our specialist team of skilled worker visa solicitors for free immigration advice online or book an appointment online for detailed immigration advice with our specialist skilled worker visa solicitors concerning your application for switching from a student visa to a skilled worker visa from inside the UK.
+Our specialist team of skilled worker visa solicitors can provide a free, one-off 5-minute immigration advice session regarding your application to switch to a skilled worker visa.
+Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our expert immigration solicitors concerning your application for switching to a skilled worker visa.

 Course Completion Requirement For Students Switching To Skilled Worker Visa